At a Glance

 ✨Understand the Role

-Make sure you thoroughly understand the responsibilities of a Female Rural Independent Sexual Violence Advisor.
-Familiarise yourself with the specific challenges faced in rural areas and be prepared to discuss how your skills and experiences align with these needs.
+Make sure you have a clear understanding of what a Rural Independent Sexual Violence Advisor does.
+Familiarise yourself with the specific challenges faced in rural areas and how they differ from urban settings.

 ✨Show Empathy and Compassion